-After creation of the Dynamic Photo image is complete, the finished image with the moving subject will appear on the monitor screen.
+6. After creation of the Dynamic Photo image is complete, the finished image with the moving

 Complete!

 - The size of a Dynamic Photo image created by inserting a moving subject into a background image is 2M.
 If the background image into which a moving subject is inserted is smaller than 2M, the resulting image will be the same size as the background image. - The size of a Dynamic Photo image created by inserting a stationary subject into a background image is 6M.
 If the background image into which a stationary subject is inserted is smaller than 6M, the resulting image will be the same size as the background image.